Code-Institute-Submissions/project1-YZF-R1/README2.md

 The navbar comprises of 3 clickable headings that open links to different HTML pages.
 These reduce to 2 headings on medium sized media and reduce to a dropdown burger(mentioned below) for small media.
 These pages center around the index.html(main page) which is the home page and is the initial page to open on entering the site.
-It is followed by the products.html page which briefly oulines the companies wares along with the about.html page which gives some  background information on the client.
+It is followed by the products.html page, which briefly outlines the company's wares, along with the about.html page, which gives some background information on the client.

-I added a burger dropdown menu(from bootstrap) to the site which is only active in the smaller media sizes.
+I added a burger dropdown menu(from bootstrap) to the site, which is only active in the smaller media sizes.
 It contains the contents of the navbar and links to a login modal.
-This modal isn't fully functional and isn't linked to the backend.
+This modal is not fully functional and is not linked to the backend.
-I also added a similar "join us" modal that doesn't link(as yet) to the backend either.
+I also added a similar "join us" modal that does not link(as yet) to the backend either.

 In the quotes section I added some brief quotes/reviews from clients accompanied by their profile pictures and name of their social media platforms.